-The human skull is designed to protect the brain and our air passages, as it contains 22 bones in the cranium and another 14 facial bones.
+The human skull is designed to protect the brain and our air passages, as there are 22 bones in the cranium and another 14 facial bones.
 In addition, between the skin and the bone there is a layer of tissue called the periosteum.
-Under the bone is the dura matter, which is where you find veins; then, there is the pia layer where you find the arteries.
+Under the bone is the dura mater, which is where you find veins; then, there is the pia layer where you find the arteries.
 As you can see the brain is well protected, however, traumatic brain injuries continue to occur.

 National Traumatic Brain Injury Estimates